-I was recently in a funk with my oldest daughter.
-I was kinda stressed, summer was winding down and we were bored.
-I hadn't really realized it, or decided to do anything about it, until I took her to her first ballet class.
+Recently, I was in a funk with my oldest daughter.
+Summer was winding down, I was kind of stressed, and we were bored.
+I hadn’t really realized we were in a funk, or decided to do anything about fixing it, until I took her to her first ballet class.
 I stayed to watch her and was almost overwhelmed with pride as I watched her lean little pink body stretch and glide around the studio.
 She would occasionally give me a little wave, loving the huge smile on my face.
 I felt my attitude toward her change, and the next few days continued to improve.

 I’m sure your child realizes that you’re frustrated with them.
 Sit down with them at a quiet moment (like when you’re tucking them into bed), and tell them you’re sorry that you’ve been grumpy and that you’re trying to do better.
 Ask them if they want you to be a happy mom.
 Ask them if they want to be happy too.
 And make a promise to each other to try harder to be more patient and nice to each other.